-Knowing your rights as an employee are essential to your experience at work.
+Knowing your rights as a New Jersey employee are essential to your experience at work.
 Even when you are at a job that you enjoy there are some aspects that can put a damper on things.
 With acts such as wrongful termination, workplace retaliation, sexual harassment, discrimination, and wage disputes, your experience as an employee can deteriorate quickly.

 The loss of a job, especially one you love, can be a detriment to you and your family.
 Wrongful termination occurs when an employer terminated a relationship with an employee for an unlawful reason.

 Firing an employee for reporting harassment or whistleblowing

 Laying off a worker in favor of a younger hire

 Firing an employee for requesting reasonable disability accommodation

 These reasons, and more, are all unlawful ways in which your employer can terminate you.
 These examples are all symptoms of much larger issues within company management, and they never have to be reflected onto you.
 Even though your employer is in a position of authority above you at work, doesn’t mean they are above the law.

 Workplace retaliation can be as subtle or overt as an employer wishes to make it.
 It is important for employees to understand exactly what it looks like to make it as easy as possible to protect themself.

 Workplace retaliation can manifest itself in ways such as:

 Exclusion from company events, meetings, or projects